 - 2 medium onions

 - 1/2 cup oil

 - 2 cups of water

-- Puree the onions in a food processor and pulse until fully pureed.
+- Place the onions in a food processor and pulse until fully pureed.

-- Saute the pureed onions in a dry pot until they start to brown, about 4-5 minutes.
+- Saute the onion puree in a dry pot until it is starting to brown, about 4-5 minutes.

 - Add the oil and spices.
 Saute for another 1-2 minutes until the spices are fragrant.